 The Data Economy Policy Hub (DepHUB) is the first independent think-tank founded by an indigenous African woman in South Africa.

-The main objectives of the DepHUB are to undertake rigorous public policy-oriented research and contribute to formulating evidence-based, forward-looking policies that leverage the multidimensional aspects of data and responsible AI for sustainable development (AI4SD) in sub-Saharan Africa (SSA).
+The main objectives of the DepHUB are to undertake rigorous public policy-oriented research and contribute to formulating evidence-based, forward-looking policies that leverage the multidimensional aspects of data and responsible AI for inclusive sustainable development (AI4SD) in sub-Saharan Africa (SSA).

 The DepHUB is a registered non-profit organisation based in Johannesburg, South Africa, with a pan-African footprint.